mythril-forge/homebrew-spells/spells/level-1/sudden-awakening.md

 ---

 ## Description
-Each sleeping creature you choose within range awakens.
+Each sleeping or otherwise **unconscious** creature you choose within range awakens (unless it is caused by another underlying condition).
 Then, each **prone** creature within range can immediately stand up without expending any movement.

 ---